polyaxon/polyaxon/docs/configuration/custom-run-environment.md

 You can set a default resources definition to apply all experiments/jobs/builds/tensorboards/notebooks using the settings page.

-Additionally any Polyaxon user can can customize the container's resources, by providing a resources subsection to the environment's section:
+Additionally any Polyaxon user can customize the container's resources, by providing a resources subsection to the environment's section:

 ```yaml
 environment: